tango-controls/tango-kernel-followup/2019-05-09/Minutes.md

 Users can test it by using [prepare-9.3.3](https://github.com/tango-controls/TangoSourceDistribution/tree/prepare-9.3.3) branch.

-Michal Liszcz has fixed [TangoDistribution#21](https://github.com/tango-controls/TangoSourceDistribution/issues/21).
+Michal Liszcz has fixed [TangoSourceDistribution#21](https://github.com/tango-controls/TangoSourceDistribution/issues/21).
- He will work on [TangoDistribution#30](https://github.com/tango-controls/TangoSourceDistribution/issues/30) and will try to update the automake files to merge liblog4tango and libtango libraries.
+ He will work on [TangoSourceDistribution#30](https://github.com/tango-controls/TangoSourceDistribution/issues/30) and will try to update the automake files to merge liblog4tango and libtango libraries.
 The next release will be available after this has been fixed (if it's not too long and too difficult to fix).

 Some cleanup needs to be done in the README, INSTALL, TANGO_CHANGES and similar files.

-**Action - S2Innovation**: Work on [TangoDistribution#30](https://github.com/tango-controls/TangoSourceDistribution/issues/30)
+**Action - S2Innovation**: Work on [TangoSourceDistribution#30](https://github.com/tango-controls/TangoSourceDistribution/issues/30)

-**Action - All**: Users are encourgaed to test [prepare-9.3.3](https://github.com/tango-controls/TangoSourceDistribution/tree/prepare-9.3.3) TangoSourceDistribution branch and to provide feedback.
+**Action - All**: Users are encouraged to test [prepare-9.3.3](https://github.com/tango-controls/TangoSourceDistribution/tree/prepare-9.3.3) TangoSourceDistribution branch and to provide feedback.

 ## ICALEPCS TANGO Workshop